focus-trap/focus-trap-react/README.md

 Please read [the focus-trap documentation](https://github.com/davidtheclark/focus-trap) to understand what a focus trap is, what happens when a focus trap is activated, and what happens when one is deactivated.

-This module simply provides a React component that creates a focus trap.
+This module simply provides a React component that creates and manages a focus trap.

 - The focus trap automatically activates when mounted (by default, though this can be changed).
 - The focus trap automatically deactivates when unmounted.
+- The focus trap can be activated and deactivated, paused and unpaused via props.

 ## Installation